ajiva84/loan_qualifier_application/README.md

-This projects processes the user needs to find a qualified loans and allows it to strore it spreadsheet.
+This projects processes the user needs to find a qualified loans and allows it to strore it in spreadsheet.

 I had challenge finding the right loan for my house.
 I shopped around got a bunch of quotes (30 to be precise), it was hard for me to choose which loan should I go with based on my criteria and need.